JoshCru/mtrn4231_jakos/README.md

 **Step 2: Wait for System Ready (~10 seconds)**
 - Monitor terminal for UR5e driver startup
 - Wait for MoveIt2 to fully load
-- Wait for weight detector initialization
+- Wait for weight detector initialisation
 - Look for "[2/9] Starting MoveIt..." and confirmation it's loaded

 **Step 3: Connect Robot to ROS2**